publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch2/schI/m__us_usc_t16_s539l–2.md

     (b) __Personnel__

-        The Forest Supervisor shall assign Forest Service personnel to provide appropriate management and oversight of the area described in subsection (a) of this section.
+        The Forest Supervisor shall assign Forest Service personnel to provide appropriate management and oversight of the area described in subsection (a).

     (c) __Consultation__

     The Forest Supervisor shall consult with the Clear Creek County commissioners and with residents of Alice Township and St. Mary’s Glacier regarding—

-        (1) the appropriate location of facilities and services in the area described in subsection (a) of this section; and
+        (1) the appropriate location of facilities and services in the area described in subsection (a); and

         (2)